george24601/notes/java/concepts.md

 how to delete element in a list?

 ArrayList: DEAULT_CAPCITY=10, will copy with 50% increased capacity.
 Part of the reason init size is recommended to be set

+why no enum type as API return type?